GuyTeichman/RNAlysis/README.rst

 What is *RNAlysis?*
 --------------------

-*RNAlysis* is a Python-based modular analysis pipeline for RNA sequencing data.
+*RNAlysis* is a Python-based software for analyzing RNA sequencing data.
-You can use it to normalize, filter and visualize your data, cluster genes based on their expression patterns, and perform enrichment analysis for both Gene Ontology terms and user-defined attributes.

-*RNAlysis* allows you to perform filtering operations and analyses at any order you wish.
-You can save or load your progress at any given point; the operations you performed on your data and their order will be reflected in saved file's name.

-RNAlysis works with gene expression matrices and differential expression tables in general, and integrates in particular with Python's *HTSeq-count* and R's *DESeq2*.
+*RNAlysis* allows you to build customized analysis pipelines suiting your specific research questions, going all the way from exploratory data analysis and data visualization through clustering analysis and gene-set enrichment analysis.

 ----